 Grow Organic – The Metamorphosis Begins

 What has all this to do with organic gardening?
 A lot, actually, but you will have to wait a little longer to find out.
 Mike was not an organic gardener.
-He diligently followed the spraying regime that diligent home gardeners used back then – well, to begin with.
+He tried to follow the spraying regime that diligent home gardeners used back then – well, started out that way.
 How we both hated that spraying!
 The smell of some of the sprays was stomach-churning.
-Occasionally we sprinkled some dusty fertiliser around in the hope it would do some good.
+Occasionally we sprinkled some dusty fertiliser around the garden in the hope it would do some good.
 Watering?
 Oh, yes.
 When we thought of it.

 We decided early on that the vegetables didn’t need spraying.
 Too bad if the celery eventually became spotty.
 Mike gave up growing cabbages and cauliflowers because of the caterpillars and aphids – neither of us knew how effective a hose can be at removing light infestations of aphids and the occasional caterpillar.
 Insects in the garden were pests.
 Why did Nature foist them on us?